Apr 172011

 A penalty towards the end of the first half for a late tackle gave Walls the chance to add another three points with the impressive out half duly obliging to take the score to Rainey 17 Dungannon 0 at the break.

-Rainey had other ideas and upped their defensive efforts and gradually began to get on top thanks to hard tackling and some astute tactical kicking from out half Walls.
-Dungannon failed to roll over and kept battling till the end but it was Rainey who had the last word when replacement scrum half Kenneth Irvine spotted a gap to race for the line.
-Walls converted taking teh final score to Rainey 24 Dungannon 8.
+Dungannon, however, kept battling till the end but it was Rainey who had the last word when replacement scrum half spotted a gap to race for the line.
+Walls converted taking the final score to Rainey 24 Dungannon 8.

 Rainey Old Boys III: Patrick O’Neill, Ryan Kidd, Ciaran McNamee, James McBride, Paul Kelly, Martin Walls, Connor Magee, Jason Donaghy, Gavin Hegarty, Ian Patterson, Gary Todd, Declan McCann, Martin O’Neill, Declan McKenna, Richard Michael, Connor O’Brien, Seamus McQuillan, Kenneth Irvine, Gavin Walker.